Kawasaki disease: Kawasaki-like disease temporally associated with COVID-19

 In 2020, reports of a Kawasaki-like disease following exposure to SARS-CoV-2, the virus responsible for COVID-19, emerged in the US and Europe.
 The World Health Organization is examining possible links with COVID-19.
-This emerging condition was named 'paediatric multisystem inflammatory syndrome' by the Royal College of Paediatrics and Child Health, and 'multisystem inflammatory syndrome in children' by the Centers for Disease Control and Prevention.
+This emerging condition was named "paediatric multisystem inflammatory syndrome" by the Royal College of Paediatrics and Child Health, and "multisystem inflammatory syndrome in children" by the Centers for Disease Control and Prevention.
 Guidance for diagnosis and reporting of cases has been issued by these organizations.

+Several reported cases suggest that this Kawasaki-like multisystem inflammatory syndrome is not limited to children; there is the possibility of an analogous disease in adults, which has been termed MIS-A. Some suspected patients have presented with positive test results for SARS-CoV-2 and reports suggest intravenous immunoglobulin, anticoagulation, tocilizumab, plasmapheresis and steroids are potential treatments.